 PRAÇA DOS LEÕES

-Located a walking distance of 10 minutes from Avenida dos Aliados, is a warm and hospitable place that is a students’ hot spot, Here the students meet, either by tradition or for dinner of just for socializing.
-Full of bars, highlighting the “Café Piolho D’Ouro” bar, here the bars are filled with flags and cards of students coming from all over the world.
+Located a walking distance of 10 minutes from Avenida dos Aliados, is a warm and hospitable place that is a students’ hot spot.
+Here the students meet, either by tradition or for dinner or just for socializing.
+Full of bars, highlighting the “Café Piolho D’Ouro” Bar, where the bars are filled with flags and cards of students coming from all over the world.

 Conceived by the landscape gardener José Marques Loureiro, and acquired by the Oporto City Coucil in 1965, the garden has a unique view of the Douro river.
 This garden stands out for having a vertical shape, developing on several floors.
 It is one of the best places to see the sunset.